-Due to the delicate nature of the leather sets in some aircraft like the Varsity, Shackleton and Hastings we do not allow people to sit in the seats.
+Due to the delicate nature of the leather sets in some aircraft like the Varsity and Shackleton we do not allow people to sit in the seats.
 Please respect this museum guidance and listen to the advice of our volunteer cockpit openers.

 We are also trialling the idea of tweeting details of what cockpits are open on particular days under the phrase #NAMopencockpits so why not follow us on Twitter via this web-link?

 Visitors are also reminded that the Beverley cockpit in Display Hangar 2 is available for a free unescorted look round every day.

 Recently, working in conjunction with its volunteer cockpit openers the museum reviewed its Cockpit Opening Policy.

 Having looked at some of the issues of access to a couple of aircraft on site it has been decided to apply a height restriction for access to aircraft like the Vulcan & Buccaneer.

 To that effect – Entry to certain aircraft is now dependent on height restrictions as displayed on site.